If you're wanting to save the most money but still have weekends full of adventures, you'll want to check out our most affordable ILP countries.

 ILP has a couple different types of programs, and no matter which you choose all ILP program fees include the same things: like your flights, meals, housing, visa (if required), and some other huge perks.

 The price of the program fee depends on which program you choose, but our most affordable option is the Exchange Program.
-Here, you're providing service to families who can afford to help subsidize your costs of going abroad, making it a bit cheaper for you.
+Here, you're teaching English to children of families who can afford to help subsidize your costs of going abroad, making it a bit cheaper for you.

 You can compare our Exchange Programs and our Humanitarian Programs here to get a list of which countries are exchange, and which ones are humanitarian.